 Calculation of Legal Aid Need

-Calculating low-income households in need: The 2017 Justice Gap Report published by the Legal Services Corporation found that 71% of low-income households, defined as being at or below 125% of the Federal Poverty Level, experienced at least one civil legal problem.
-The number of households at or below 125% of the Federal Poverty Level can be calculated using U.S. Census data (above), divided by the average number of persons per household in a given year as determined by the U.S. Census Bureau.
+Determining low-income households in need: The 2022 Justice Gap Report published by the Legal Services Corporation found that 74% of low-income households, defined as being at or below 125% of the Federal Poverty Level, experienced at least one civil legal problem in a given year.
+The number of households at or below 125% of the Federal Poverty Level can be calculated using U.S. Census data for individuals in poverty (above), divided by the average number of persons per household in a given year as determined by the U.S. Census Bureau.

 Calculating average cost of needed legal aid services: The most recent report prepared by the ABA Standing Committee on Pro Bono and Public Service found that attorneys spent an average of 49.8 hours on their recent pro bono case in the areas of law identified by the Justice Gap Report as being most common among low-income Americans.
 The value of this average case can be calculated using the average hourly rate for attorneys provided by the Bureau of Labor Statistics and adjusting for inflation in prior years.